 On this page, you can find all GED prep sites in South Carolina.
 This website also offers you quite a few free GED lessons and practice tests.
 We offer you sample questions, answers, and explanations!

 Please bear in mind that although our practice tests are a perfect help to get you geared up for the GED exam, only the Official GED Ready® Test at GED.com gives you a personalized study plan.

 For more information:

 How to get a GED in South Carolina?

 People looking to get hold of their GED high school equivalency credential in South Carolina must pass the four independent tests that make up the GED exam.
 The four subtests (modules) are fully computer-based and cover the subject areas of Social Studies, Science, Language, and Mathematics.

 What are the South Carolina GED testing requirements?

-The GED test gives adults without a high school diploma the chance to earn an equivalent degree.
+The GED test gives adults without a high school diploma a chance to earn an equivalent degree.
 In South Carolina, test-takers must be state residents of at least 16 years old.
 Applicants 16, 17, or 18 years of age, however, are only eligible for GED testing if they meet some additional, strict requirements.
 GED test-takers do not have to take a GED prep course or attain sufficient scores on a practice test first (only when writing the exam at a test center).

 What is the GED cost in South Carolina?

 In South Carolina, the GED test costs $150 for the entire battery or $37.50 per individual subtest when taken at a test center.
 If you want to take the test online, the exam costs $174 ($43.50 per module), but you should also count the cost of four GED Ready practice tests, $28, on top of the regular fees.
 GED test-takers have the option to take and pay for one (or more) of the four tests at a time.
 To register for the exam and to schedule the tests, applicants must create an account online at GED.com.